kvago36/voice-client-v2/README.md

 1. Start the application.
 2. Log in by entering a username.
 3. Record a voice message.
-4. Wait for processing and save the result.
+4. Wait for processing and then stop the recording.
+5. Save the result.

 ## Stack